Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Results

-Where a cutoff value of $Q_c \geq k_t$ is selected, a constant distribution rate will be achieved with $\mathbb{E}[T] \approx k_t$ and $\text{DR} \approx 1/k_t$.
+For a value of $Q_c$ such that $Q_c \geq k$ with $k$ from Eq. \mbox{(\ref{eq:x2})}, multi-path routing exhibits a distance-independent behaviour.
+Where a cutoff value of $Q_c \geq k$ is selected, a constant distribution rate will be achieved with $\mathbb{E}[T] \approx k$ and $\lambda \approx 1/k$.
 This is observed for the multi-path tree protocol for up to the $M= 6$ grid (distance $D_G(S) = 15$).
-However for increased distance $D_G(S)$ (with increasing $M$), the fidelity of the distributed state decreases and hence a more stringent cutoff $Q_c$ is required to maintain the minimum required fidelity.
-If the cutoff is such that $Q_c<k_t$, the distribution rate starts to decreases exponentially with distance.
-For the specific set of users located in the corner nodes, we see that an $79$ times improvement in the distribution rate of was achieved in the $6 \times 6$ grid topology using multipath routing.
+However, with increasing distance between the users (with increasing $M$), a smaller cutoff $Q_c$ is required to achieve the minimum fidelity requirement.
+As the distance $D_G(S)$ increases, there becomes a point for which it is infeasible to distribute a GHZ with a fidelity above the minimum acceptable fidelity while maintaining $Q_c \geq k$.
+Beyond this point, the distribution rate decreases exponentially with increased distance.

+For the specific set of users located in the corner nodes, we see that a $79$ times improvement in the distribution rate was achieved in the $6 \times 6$ grid topology using multi-path routing.
 This is the worst case distribution rate in the network for single-path routing and hence the improvement due to multi-path routing is larger.
 In the average case, the routing solutions required to connect the users are smaller, so GHZ states are distributed with a higher rate and fidelity.
 Due to the additional requirements for a valid star routing solution, e.g. all users being connected to the centre node by an edge-disjoint path, we do not see distance independent behaviour for the mp-s protocol for the network considered.
-For less stringent network conditions, such as larger $p$ or $\Delta$, distance independent behaviour can be observed.
+For less stringent network conditions, such as larger $p,w,\Delta$, distance independent behaviour can be observed.